If your doctor suspects you have a kidney stone, you may have diagnostic tests and procedures, such as:

 Hyperparathyroidism sometimes occurs when a small, benign tumor forms in one of your parathyroid glands or you develop another condition that leads these glands to produce more parathyroid hormone.
 Removing the growth from the gland stops the formation of kidney stones.
 Or your doctor may recommend treatment of the condition that's causing your parathyroid gland to overproduce the hormone.

 Prevention of kidney stones may include a combination of lifestyle changes and medications.

 You may reduce your risk of kidney stones if you:

 Drink water throughout the day.
 For people with a history of kidney stones, doctors usually recommend passing about 2.6 quarts (2.5 liters) of urine a day.
 Your doctor may ask that you measure your urine output to make sure that you're drinking enough water.

 If you live in a hot, dry climate or you exercise frequently, you may need to drink even more water to produce enough urine.
 If your urine is light and clear, you're likely drinking enough water.

 - Eat fewer oxalate-rich foods.
 If you tend to form calcium oxalate stones, your doctor may recommend restricting foods rich in oxalates.
-These include rhubarb, beets, okra, spinach, Swiss chard, sweet potatoes, nuts, tea, chocolate, black pepper and soy products.
+These include rhubarb, beets, okra, spinach, Swiss chard, sweet potatoes, nuts, tea, chocolate and soy products.

 - Choose a diet low in salt and animal protein.
 Reduce the amount of salt you eat and choose nonanimal protein sources, such as legumes.
 Consider using a salt substitute, such as Mrs. Dash.